EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 ```
 docker compose down
 ```

+To be able to ping the server container from the host via its VPN ip, follow [these steps](#optional-6-set-routes)

 ### Manual Tests
 To manually test the containers, log into the client container and run: